 The main requirements a control room would have of a monitoring system would be the following:

 - Reliability: Monitoring critical systems, there needs to be a system in place that is not going to fail or crash easily, or if it does, it would at least have a quick responding Failover capability, so that a backup system takes over the main one in case of failure.

 - Flexibility to integrate with Multiple content sources: Control rooms and command center staff monitor data from a wide range of variables, or sources.
 Be it a live camera feed, readings from a sensor, interactive maps, or even the weather forecast, staff needs to be able to visualize the “big picture” (literally!) with ease and speed.

-Video wall processors provide a platform for multiple input sources to be displayed on an array of multiple displays (or a video wall), and a video wall controller enables the advanced features for displaying the content simultaneously on multiple zones (or windows) within the video wall.
+Video wall processors provide a platform for multiple input sources to be displayed on an array of multiple displays, and a controller enables the advanced features for displaying the content simultaneously in multiple zones (or windows) on the screen.

-Traditionally video wall systems in control rooms have been highly specialized, almost custom-made systems, with proprietary hardware, and high price tags.
-Nowadays, the advancement in software technology, and the fact that almost everything is delivered through the Internet/Ethernet, have brought software-based solutions, like the Userful video wall, that leverage the use of standard PCs and IT infrastructure to deliver more affordable video walls in control rooms and command centers (or NOC), without compromising performance and reliability.
+Traditionally display systems in control rooms have been highly specialized, almost custom-made systems, with proprietary hardware, and high price tags.
+Nowadays, the advancement in software technology, and the fact that almost everything is delivered through the Internet/Ethernet, have brought software-based solutions, like the Userful video wall, that leverage the use of standard PCs and IT infrastructure to deliver more affordable display solutions in control rooms and command centers (or NOC), without compromising performance and reliability.